bifrost/CarND-Behavioral-Cloning-P3/writeup_template.md

 But still I had some problems with spots where the vehicle fell off the track.
 To fix it I recorded some extra data in the difficult regions and overfitted the model a bit, but it worked.

-The vehicle was able to drive autonomously around the track 1 without leaving the road.

 The current model had lot of problems with the track 2, so I added an extra convolution layer and add more nodes to the dense layer.
 At the same time I also augmented the images by adding gaussian noise.
 The mean squared error of track 2 was much higher than for track 1.
 It might be becaused the capacity of the model is too small or because of bad driving and collection of inconsistent data.